inbo/protocolsource/CONTRIBUTING.md

 10. Reviewers can follow [these guidelines](REVIEWING.md)

 11. If the reviewers raise concerns, changes can be made to the protocol that address these concerns (stage, commit, push).
-    If the review requires substantial changes, it is wise to temporarilly mark the PR as draft
+    If the review requires substantial changes, it is wise to temporarily mark the PR as draft

     ![](source/management/pr-on-github-3.png)